GemHQ/round-java/docs/advanced.md

 [[top]](README.md#round-java-advanced-topics) [[back]](../README.md)

 ### Refresh()
-The data on objects are cached client-side for performance versuses having to make API calls for every single method.
+The data on objects are cached client-side for performance versus having to make API calls for every single method.
 What this also means is that if you have for example an instance method for an account, then the information on the account could get into a stale state.
 You will have to trigger a refresh of the object with any changes from the API.

 When calling fetch, the object will be returned with the updated information.
 Fetch can be called on individual objects as well as the corresponding collections.
 For example: